Properzi/Properzi.github.io/content/preprints/MonRep/index.md

 publication: ""
 publication_short: ""

-abstract: The quantum Yang-Baxter equation is a braiding condition on vector spaces which is of high relevance in several fields of mathematics, such as knot theory and quantum group theory.
-Their combinatorial counterpart are set-theoretic solutions to the Yang--Baxter equation, whose investigation is strongly driven by the study of algebraic objects called (skew) braces.
-In this article, we focus on indecomposable involutive non-degenerate set-theoretic solutions to the Yang-Baxter equation.
-More specifically, through a thorough analysis of their associated braces, we give a full classification of those which are of size $p^2$, for $p$ a prime.
+abstract: This article investigates Dehornoy's monomial representations for structure groups and Coxeter-like groups of a set-theoretic solution to the Yang-Baxter equation.
+Using the brace structure of these two groups and the language of cycle sets, we relate the irreducibility of monomial representations to the indecomposability of the solutions.
+Furthermore, in the case of an indecomposable solution, we show how to obtain these representations by induction from explicit one-dimensional representations.

 # Summary.
 An optional shortened abstract.
-summary: A full classification of the indecomposable set-theoretical solutions to the Yang-Baxter equation of size $p^2$.
+summary: Interplay between indecomposability and irreducibility of Dehornoy's representations for set-theoretic solution to the Yang-Baxter equation.

 #tags:
 #- Large Language Models